-As an example application of these ideas, consider the task of learning to recognize hand-written digits from 0 to 9.
+As an example application of these ideas, consider the task of learning to recognize handwritten digits from 0 to 9.
 In homage to Kernighan and Ritchie's introduction to coding in the C programming language, most programming courses start by learning how to print "hello world" to the screen.
-In machine learning, the equivalent to hello-world is learning how to write code to identify handwritten versions of the digits zero to nine.
+In machine learning, the equivalent to "hello world" is learning how to write code to identify handwritten versions of the digits 0-9.
 The MNIST (Modified National Institute of Standards and Technology) database consists of 60,000 training images and 10,000 test images.

-In 1998, Yann LeCun and colleagues developed a feed-forward network, trained by gradient descent, that could perform this task quite well, achieving an error rate of 7.6%, which was quite remarkable at the time (chance performance would be 90% because there are 10 possible classes).
-A more recent computational model in 2019 achieves an error rate of 0.21% (that is, about one error in 500 images).
-This computational model includes a combination of multiple deep convolutional neural networks, a strategy that is common in computer vision systems: creating many expert systems, and combining their predictions.
-Recognizing hand-written digits is an example task where computers have reached an accuracy that is comparable to, if not better than, human performance.
+In 1998, Yann LeCun and colleagues developed a feedforward network, trained by gradient descent, that could perform this task quite well, achieving an error rate of 7.6 percent, which was quite remarkable at the time (chance performance would be 90 percent error rate because there are 10 possible classes).
+A more recent computational model in 2019 achieves an error rate of 0.21 percent (that is, about one error in 500 images).
+This computational model includes a combination of multiple deep convolutional neural networks, a strategy that is common in computer vision systems: creating many expert systems and combining their predictions.
+Recognizing handwritten digits is an example task where computers have reached an accuracy that is comparable to, if not better than, human performance.